p3z/openai_php/README.md

 # openai_php
 Connect a PHP project to the OpenAI API without any extra packages.

-I wanted to use OpenAI's API in a lightweight project using as few packages as possible and couldnt find any existing projects.\n
+I wanted to use OpenAI's API in a lightweight project using as few packages as possible and couldnt find any existing examples that do it.
 Therefore I built this.
 It's just 2 files and no dependencies.
 Simple ^_^

 ### Setup